camunda/camunda-docs-manual/site/src/documents/api-references/rest/deployment/get-query.html.md

 Query for deployments that fulfill given parameters.
-Parameters may be the properties of deployments, such as the id or name.
-The size of the result set can be retrieved by using the [get deployments count](ref:#deployment-get-deployments-count) method.
+Parameters may be the properties of deployments, such as the id or name or a range of the deployment time.
+The size of the result set
+can be retrieved by using the [get deployments count](ref:#deployment-get-deployments-count) method.